Advancing PICO Element Detection in Biomedical Text via Deep Neural Networks: Methods

 \paragraph{Sentence Contextualization}

-So far, for an abstract of several sentences, we have obtained a sequence of vectors, each of which corresponds to a sentence.
-In this step, these vectors are further processed by another bi-LSTM layer, so that we can contextualize each sentence vector with the information from surrounding sentences.
-And this contextualized vector is later used to infer the label of the corresponding sentence.
+So far, for a paragraph or document consisting of a sequence of sentences, we have obtained a sequence of vectors $\vect{h'}_{1:L}$ ($\vect{h'}\in \mathbb{R}^{d^{h_d}}$), each of which corresponds to a sentence.
+In this step, these vectors are further processed by a bi-LSTM layer, so that we can contextualize each sentence vector with the information from surrounding sentences.
+Each of these contextualized vectors is subsequently input to a feed-forward neural network with only one hidden layer to get the corresponding probability vector $\vect{r}\in \mathbb{R}^{l}$, which represents the probability that this sentence belongs to each label, where $l$ is the number of labels.